 That’s because you’re likely to be spending less time driving the car, which means your chances of having an accident and making a claim are reduced.

 Just be sure that whoever is identified as the main driver is the person who drives the car most often.
 Otherwise, they could be guilty of fronting.

 If you’re keen to have your own insurance, there are options.
 You could consider a telematics policy, which monitors your driving and can reward safe drivers with more competitive premiums.

 What kind of cover will the named driver have?

-That depends on what kind of policy you choose.
-If you have comprehensive insurance, your named driver will almost always have comprehensive cover too.
+That depends on what type of policy you choose.
+If you have comprehensive insurance, your named driver will almost always have comprehensive cover, too.
 Check the policy details to make sure you have the level of cover that you both need.

 How does my no claims bonus work if I add a driver to my car insurance?

-Your no claims bonus will still accrue as normal.
-So, if neither of you have an accident, you’ll still be on track for your discount.
+Your no claims bonus should still build up as normal, providing neither of you have an accident.

 However, your insurance provider may offer the young person a discount to take up a policy with them, based on their driving history in your car.